ivanSantos16/sync2folders/README.md

 <p style="text-align: justify;">This is a simple program that synchronizes two folders: source and replica.
 The program maintains a full, identical copy of source folder at replica folder.
 The program is written in Python.</p>

 <p style="text-align: justify;">The program is designed to be run from the command line.
-It takes three arguments: source folder path, replica folder path and synchronization interval.
+It takes four arguments: source folder path, replica folder path, synchronization interval and logs path.
 The program synchronizes the folders every time the interval expires.
 The program logs file creation/copying/removal operations to a file and to the console output.</p>

 <br>